6mm Sphere Mould Duo for making pearls or orbs. Please read our full Terms and Conditions and FAQ page before ordering.

 You can also buy beautiful pearl cages like this Etsy angel wing pearl cage.

-Because they are made from water-clear silicone, our moulds (molds) they are ideal for all types of resin including UV curing resin.
+Because they are made from water-clear silicone, our 6mm Sphere Mould Duo pearls are ideal for all types of resin including UV curing resin.
 No need for polishing or sanding.
 We use a strong but flexible high quality silicone and each mould is hand made and checked.

 Simply mix your resin with colours, sparkles, flowers or your clients’ elements or inclusions like breastmilk, lock of hair, umbilical cord and placenta or cremation ashes.
 Then add to the mould and cure in the usual way.
 Or you can add your resin to the mould before adding elements.